-1.8 KINDERGARTEN EARLY ADMISSION GUIDELINES
+1.9 KINDERGARTEN EARLY ADMISSION GUIDELINES

 Children who will be 5 years old on or before September 1 of the school year are eligible to enroll in kindergarten.
-If your child turns 5 later in September and you believe he or she would qualify for and benefit from advanced grade placement, you may request early entry for your child.
+If your child turns 5 between September 1st and the first day of school please contact the building administrator.
+If your child turns 5 after the first day of school but before September 30th and you believe he or she would qualify for and benefit from advanced grade placement, you may request early entry for your child.

-Age requirement: To be eligible to request early admission, your child must be 5 years old on or before September 30 of the upcoming school year.
+- Age requirement: To be eligible to request early admission, your child must be 5 years old on or before September 30 of the upcoming school year.
 The Creswell School District will evaluate early admission requests only for those students whose birth dates are in September.
-No exceptions will be made for children born after September 30.
-Residency requirement: Families who wish to request early admission within the school district, or from another school district into Creswell, must first be approved for early admission before they may submit a transfer request.
+No exceptions will be made for children born after September 30. - Residency requirement: Families who wish to request early admission within the school district, or from another school district into Creswell, must first be approved for early admission before they may submit a transfer request.